Get to Know Your Beauty BFF, Dr. Clark

 When you’re not at work, where are you most likely to be found?

-I am a homebody and being at home with my husband and kids is the most fun for me.
+I am a homebody and being at home with my kids is the most fun for me.
 I also enjoy fitness; I workout with a trainer three mornings a week and try to squeeze in yoga two times a week as well.

 If you had two weeks to yourself, what would you do?